Sawant-Chaitanya/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Readme.md

 ### D. Outside The Box Questions
 Explore open-ended questions focused on business growth, customer retention, and churn reduction strategies.

+1. How would you calculate the rate of growth for Foodie-Fi?
+2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?
+3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?
+4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
+5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
+How would you validate the effectiveness of your ideas?

 ----
 ## Conclusion